suren-atoyan/monaco-react/README.md

 It's handy to have access to the editor instance for some reason.

 As we have already mentioned, the `editorDidMount` prop gets the editor instance as a second argument.
-Here is an example how you can use the editor instance.
+Here is an example of how you can use the editor instance.
 You can play with it [here](https://codesandbox.io/s/monaco-editorreact---editor-instance-zgh90)

 ```js